 Start writing, caffeine break, write some more, another caffeine break, write.
-Family leave to go to their proper jobs, reminding me that umpteen things need doing around the house.
+The family leaves to go to their proper jobs, reminding me that umpteen things need doing around the house.
 Have a cursory look at the skirting boards.
 I can’t see any dust, so have no idea what the fuss is all about.
 Carry on writing.
 Get up, bath, dress, contemplate naval for meditative purposes and lament state of steroid inflated stomach.

 1.00p.m. to return of the workers

 Visually assess the state of weeds in the garden.
 Not in the mood to get dirty.
-Take dog for walk.
+Take the dog for a walk.
 Feed dog.
-Sit at desk, gazing at the horizon hoping for inspirational plot twists to pop out of the ominous looking skies, but end up trawling through the internet.
+Sit at desk, gazing at the horizon hoping for inspirational plot twists to pop out of the ominous looking skies, but end up trawling the internet.
 Esther the Wonder pig is sick and I am very sad about that.
 Check emails.
 No offers or proposals, but there is a message from Animoto introducing me to some new styles.
-So spend two hours making a 2.43 minute video, A Day in the Life of a Random Blogger.
+So spend two hours making a 2.43-minute video, A Day in the Life of a Random Blogger.